stab3l-admin/stab3l-docs/content/docs/getting-started.md

 STAB3L uses a dual-token system:

-1. **STAB3L Token (STAB3L)** - The main utility token of the ecosystem
+1. **sSTB Token (sSTB)** - The main utility token of the ecosystem
-2. **STB Governance Token (STB-GOV)** - The governance and rewards token
+2. **STB Governance Token (rSTB)** - The governance and rewards token

 {% hint style="success" %}
-Holding STB-GOV tokens allows you to participate in governance decisions and earn rewards for staking and other activities.
+Holding rSTB tokens allows you to participate in governance decisions and earn rewards for staking and other activities.
 {% endhint %}

 ## Next Steps